Nolan Jones Player Props: Rockies vs. Giants

 Nolan Jones At The Plate

-- Jones is batting .294 with three doubles, a home run and a walk.
+- Jones has three doubles, two home runs and a walk while batting .316.

-- In seven of nine games this year (77.8%) Jones has picked up a hit, and in three of those games he had more than one (33.3%).
+- Jones has picked up a hit in 80.0% of his 10 games this season, with multiple hits in 40.0% of those games.

+- In 10 games played this year, he has hit a homer in two of them.

-- In five games this season (55.6%), Jones has picked up an RBI, including two games with multiple runs batted in.
+- Jones has driven in a run in six games this season (60.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.